 Based on the results, it is recommended that local government and employment agencies develop targeted job training and placement programs that focus on entry-level young job seekers with secondary education backgrounds.
-Efforts should also be made to create gender-sensitive employment policies to reduce the gender gap observed in the population.
-Additionally, seeker district-specific interventions could be implemented to address the varied jobdvnamics across different seeking regions, especially in districts with higher concentrations of job seekers.
+Efforts should also be made to create gender-sensitive employment policies to reduce the gender gap observed in the population. seeker Additionally, district-specific interventions could be implemented to address the varied jobdynamics different seeking across regions, especially in districts with higher concentrations of job seekers.
 Further research is encouraged to examine the post-clustering outcomes and employment trajectories of different groups, particularly older or educated job seekers, to inform inclusive and sustainable workforce development strategies.